Dip Converter: Apparent vs True Dip Angle Calculator for Geology

 Built For

-- Structural geologists constructing cross-sections that are not oriented perpendicular to strike
+- Structural geologists constructing a cross-section that is oblique to strike

 Features & Capabilities